ishwaryabaskar5/Spring-Boot-Task/README.md

 information whenever the application starts.
 Use both approaches:
 Approach 1: ApplicationListener<ContextRefreshedEvent>
 Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)

-7.Global exception using Controller advice
+7. Global exception using Controller advice
 8. Remove all hardcoded data from the application code to application.properties
 a) by using @Value.
 b) by using @PropertySource